Music Wonderland For Ages 3-4

 Group classes promote teamwork, develop a sense of community between students, and encourage children to express themselves in front of their peers.
 Learning and playing music with other children their age will give them the confidence to express themselves in music class and different group environments.

 Additional Course Information

-Private lessons are an important part of Yamaha training; however, they are added later when the student is more mature and has developed their core musical skills.
+Private lessons are an important part of Yamaha training; however, they are added later when the student is more mature, attentive, and has developed their core musical skills.

 Based on scientific research, a child`s aural skills are rapidly developing between the age of 4 to 5.
 This is why kids immersed in a foreign language environment will develop the ability to understand and speak a foreign language significantly faster than adults.
 Music is a language, and those exposed to formal music education at the early stages of their lives, have a significantly higher chance to develop the perfect or relative pitch.

 - Listening Ability: As this is a most significant period of aural development, a rich and varied array of listening activities develops sensitivity and listening ability and enables students to perceive music’s power to vividly express images and emotions.

 - Social Development: The parent’s role is very important in a child’s life at this age.
 Because of this, the interaction between parent and child is an important focus in the group lessons.
 Also, through the group lessons, children develop the basic skills of relating to other children and adults.